Long gone are the days of the yellow pages, postcards, or direct mail driving customers to your business.

 - Add a blog to your website.
 Use it to share helpful information about relevant issues.
 Then, you can share the posts you write on social media.

-- Find articles and content created by others and share it with your clients.
+- Find articles and content created by others and share them with your clients.
 Linking out to relevant content is helpful to site visitors.
 It is an excellent tactic to use on your social media pages, too.
 Make sure to share your thoughts when you post it.

 - Do live Q & As using Facebook Live.
 Heating and air customers often have questions.
 Why not be the one to answer them?
 You might source questions from your followers in advance.
 Or, you can ask people to leave questions in the comment section.